top of page

 Mess Kit

-For myself, this is probably one of my most guarded, most used and the handiest of all my items!
-Original WW2 dated mess kits in great condition can be picked up with as little as a £10, sometimes less, then postage is your only problem.
-However, a few days ago I paid a mighty £3 for a 1945 dated mess tin, and paid £6 postage all the way from the US.
+For myself, this is probably one of my most guarded, most used and handiest of all my items!
+Original WW2 dated mess kits in great condition can be picked up for as little as £10, sometimes less, leaving postage as your only problem.
+However, a few days ago I paid a mighty £3 for a 1945 dated mess tin, and paid postage all the way from the U.S. of £6.
 Result!
 I asked the seller if he had any more.
 He said yes, nicer ones too.
-A deal was struck, in fact I had a whole pile of items. $10 shipping for the lot! £10 a mess tin.
-Both being Knapp-Monarch, being made slightly more famous during the Band of Brothers scene when Malarky is talking to the German PoW and tells him "that was about the time I was tooling propeller shafts at Monarch" They also stamped out mess kits during the war.
+A deal was struck, so in fact I had a whole pile of items. $10 shipping for the lot! £10 a mess tin.
+Both being Knapp-Monarch, being made slightly more famous during the Band of Brothers scene when Malarky is talking to the German PoW and tells him, "that was about the time I was tooling propeller shafts at Monarch".
+Monarch also stamped out mess kits during the war.

-There are plenty of sellers selling reproduction Knife, Fork & Spoon (KFS) sets, in fact the design didn't really change for decades.
-You should pick up a set for around £10.
-The spoon is all you really need for your impression, usually kept in the pocket of a jump suit.
+There are plenty of sellers offering reproduction Knife, Fork & Spoon (KFS) sets; in fact, the design didn't really change for decades.
+You should be able to pick up a set for around £10.
+The spoon is all you really need for your impression (usually kept in the pocket of a jump suit).
 However, trying to eat a fried breakfast with just a spoon is a challenge!

-Almost 101st trooper took took a complete mess tin into the jump, it was just something that could be done with out.
-The canteen cup filling in the role of the mess tin and usually just a spoon being used as both fork and a knife as well as its intended role of a spoon.
-However, a complete mess tin is a really handy thing to be used either before the public arrive at shows, or after they go and for training weekends.
+Few, if any, 101st troopers took a complete mess kit on the Normandy jump; it was just something that could be done without.
+The equipment list for the jump actually lists the mess kit as going "In Bed Roll Carried in Seaborne Element", which would be brought up to the troopers later.
+The canteen cup fills the role of the mess kit and typically just a spoon being used in place of both fork and a knife (as well as its intended role of a spoon).
+However, a complete mess tin is a really handy thing to have on hand either before the public arrive at shows, or after they go - and for training weekends.

-When we first set up Miss Drop 44, all of us made the mistake of buying US pup tents.
-However, in the first week of Normandy 1944 there would be no pup tents around.
+When we first set up Miss Drop 44, all of us made the mistake of buying U.S. pup tents.
+However, in the first week of the Normandy campaign in 1944 there would be no pup tents around.
 The seaborn non-essential supplies wouldn't have caught up with the paratroopers.
-Yet, if we he thought about this carefully and had our specific time period we were going to base our unit around, then we may have come to this conclusion before we all purchased US tents.
-What would be better, would be to utilise German zeltbahns!
+Yet, if we had thought about this carefully and had been specific about the time period we were going to base our unit around, then we may have come to this conclusion before we all purchased U.S. tents.
+What would have been better would be to use German zeltbahns!
 Those items would have been all around Normandy, unlike 'pups'.

-A complete enclosed Zelt-tent comprises of 4 1/4s (yup, maths is my strong point) 4 poles and 8 pegs.
-Each German solider was supposed to carry 1 1/2, 1 pole and 2 pegs, however you can see this not always being the case.
-You can also pitch a half tent (weather dependant) and sleep half under the stars.
-Which members of MD44 will tell you is a favourite of mine!
-So, this is a better and more realistic option that buying a pup tent.
+A complete enclosed Zelt-tent comprises of 4 quarter-sections (yup, math is my strong point), 4 poles and 8 pegs.
+Each German solider was supposed to carry 1 quarter section, 1 pole and 2 pegs, however you can see this not always being the case.
+You can also pitch a half-tent (weather dependent) and sleep half under the stars (something members of Miss Drop 44 will tell you is a favorite of mine!).
+So, this is probably a better and more realistic option that buying a pup tent.
 Reproductions can be got from various places, including all the usual companies.

 Second to eating, sleeping being the other thing I do best at in life.
-All enlisted soldiers would have been issued a PUP tent, these are a little more tricky to source.
+All enlisted soldiers would have been issued a PUP tent - these are a little trickier to source.
 However, with some looking about they can be found at reasonable prices.
 The earlier style, with one end open are less popular and sell for less.
 However, if you want a closed tent, you'll need 4 tent sections to make one loooooong tent!
-Pup tents are a hand thing, they are small, easy and quick to put up, dead easy to take down but not that much room inside them!
-Even less when you think they were designed for two men and their kit!
+Pup tents are a handy thing, they are small, easy and quick to put up, dead easy to take down, but not that much room inside them!
+Even less when you think they were designed for two men and all their kit!

-They also don't come with a ground sheet, the idea was to gather up grass, hay or anything else similar that was available to form a base/bed, pack the sides of the inside of the tent with something to keep in the warmth.
-I used a couple of large grain sacks, they just about get you off the ground and give a barrier between the floor.
+They also don't come with a ground sheet.
+The idea was to gather up grass, hay or anything else that might be available to form a base/bed and pack the sides of the inside of the tent with something to keep in the warmth.
+I used a couple of large grain sacks.
+They just about get you off the ground and give a barrier between you and the floor.
 However, being a little more creative I could have made my self more comfortable.
 I'm just lazy and I sleep like the dead, so it never bothered me.

-I recommend getting a good sleeping bag though.
-Preferable green, just as its easier to hide from the public.
-Don't get an original, it will get destroyed quickly.
-Although you do see original WW2 sleeping bag covers.
-Those can be put over modern sleeping bags.
-Failing that, the issued WW2 brown blankets are really easy to purchase now.
-Always around the £20 mark.
+I do recommend getting a good-quality, modern sleeping bag though.
+Preferably green, as it's easier to hide from the public.
+Don't get an original as it will get destroyed quickly.
+You do see original WW2 sleeping bag covers that can be put over modern sleeping bags.
+Failing that, the issued WW2 brown blankets are really easy to purchase now (usually around the £20 mark).
 Throw those over your sleeping bag and the public never know!
-Also that does a good job of an extra layer over, or under you!
+Also that does a good job of providing an extra layer over (or under) you!

 Just be aware that although PUP tents are great for sleeping in, for most events we won't be using them as the 101st didn't jump into Normandy with them.